Implementing and reporting on corporate governance

 The Nomination Committee

 The articles of association stipulate a Nomination Committee composed of between two and three members.
-The company’s Nomination Committee comprises Erik Thorsen (chairperson), Andreas Hall (committee member) and Søren Rene Kristiansen (committee member).
-The members of the Nomination Committee are appointed until the company’s 2021 Annual General Meeting.
+The company’s Nomination Committee comprises Erik Thorsen (chairperson), Søren Rene Kristiansen (committee member) and Øistein Widding (committee member).
+The members of the Nomination Committee are appointed until the company’s 2023 Annual General Meeting.
 The Nomination Committee shall recommend shareholder-elected members of the Board of Directors and remuneration for the Board members.

-Deviations from the Code, Section 7: The Code recommends that no more than one member of the nomination committee should be a member of the Board of Directors, and any such member should not offer himself for re-election to the Board (which is also reflected in the company’s articles of association).
-In this regard, committee member Mr. Kristiansen is also a company Board member.
-As it has not yet been decided whether Mr. Kristiansen will offer himself for re-election to the Board at the next vote in 2021, his committee membership may be classified as a soft deviation from the Code.
+Deviations from the Code, Section 7: The Code recommends that the nomination committee should not include any member of the company’s Board of Directors.
+As committee member Mr. Kristiansen is also a company Board member, his committee membership may be classified as a soft deviation from the Code.
 However, the Code also takes into account that elected officers of the company with experience from the Board of Directors contribute positively with a general understanding of the company’s situation.
 On this basis, and in the general interest of the shareholders, the company has decided that Mr. Kristiansen’s value to the committee outweighs a potential soft deviation.

 Board of Directors: Composition and independence